emberjs/website/source/blog/2018-10-19-the-ember-times-issue-69.md

 Be kind,

-the crowd and the Learning Team
+Kenneth Larsen, Ryan Mark, Amy Lam, Jessica Jordan and the Learning Team